Suzi, hours & cost

 I will endeavour to make the counselling room a place where you can safely be authentic and honest.
 The best outcomes are reached when everyone is truthful.
 If they are not, change cannot occur and everyone’s time is wasted.

 Our first session enables us to learn a little about each other and contract to work together towards your desired goals.
+This usually involves drawing up your family tree, talking about past experiences that may be affecting you now, and agreeing on what you'd like to achieve from the counselling process.

 If I am not the right counsellor for you, we will discuss this and I will support you to make alternative arrangements.
 It is important for me to get enough relevant information to assist you with your goals; this may take more than one session, so a plan may not be established until the second appointment.

-You are welcome to bring a support person or animal to your appointments, particularly your first session.
+You are welcome to bring a support person or animal to your appointments, particularly to your first session.

 I take brief notes about what has been discussed and agreed.
 These notes are kept in a locked cabinet.
 If you have any questions about what I’m writing during a session, please ask.